carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - `Glacier`: Cheaper choice to Archive Data.
 Retrival time configurable from minutes to hours
 - `Glacier Deep Archive`: Cheapest choice for Long-term storage of large amount of data for compliance.
 Retrival time configurable but slower than `Glacier`, strating from 12 hours.

+- Use Case: A team are planning to run analytics jobs on log files each day and require a storage solution.
+The size and number of logs is unknown and data will persist for 24 hours only.
+What is the MOST cost-effective solution?
+  - S3 standard is the best choice in this scenario for a short term storage solution.
+In this case the size and number of logs is unknown and it would be difficult to fully assess the access patterns at this stage.
+Therefore, using S3 standard is best as it is cost-effective, provides immediate access, and there are no retrieval fees or minimum capacity charge per object.

 #### Sharing S3 buckets Across Accounts

 For multiple accounts within the same organisation, to share S3 buckets among account: